Current Affairs-Topics

 In a significant move toward agricultural self-reliance, the NITI Aayog Pulses Strategy, combined with insights from the caste census in India, has unveiled a comprehensive plan to make India self-sufficient in pulses by 2030 and double production by 2047.
 The strategy integrates technological, ecological, and socio-economic interventions, aiming to strengthen the pulses sector as a pillar of India’s food and nutritional security.

 Currently, India produces 26.06 million tonnes (MT) of pulses (as of 2022).
-Under this strategy, production is projected to rise to 34.45 MT by 2030 and further to 51.57 MT by 2047, indicating a potential pulses surplus in India in the coming decades.
+Under this strategy, production is projected to rise to 34.45 MT by 2030 and further to 51.57 MT by 2047, indicating a potential pulse surplus in India in the coming decades.

 Strategic Targets of NITI Aayog Pulses Strategy